 - Preheat oven to 450°F/232°C. Preheat the cast iron skillet for 20 minutes in oven.

 - Carefully (using gloves) remove hot pan from oven.
-Add 1 Tbsp butter to the pan.
+Add 1 tablespoon butter to the pan.

 - Pour the batter into the hot pan.
 Place in oven for 10-12 mins until the dutch baby is golden and puffy.

 - Remove from oven (it will deflate a bit) and garnish with extra matcha powder and your desired toppings.
 Serve immediately.

 The nutritional information provided should be considered as approximate and is not guaranteed.
 Please use your best judgment to ensure food is safely prepared and/or a good fit for your diet.